Matherunner/personal-http/README.md

 `httpup` does file uploads only.
 It always displays a minimalistic upload interface to the end user.
 This program can be used if you want a non-technical person to send files to you.

 Obviously, both programs require an open port to work properly.
 Be sure to configure your firewall and NAT router.

+To build these programs, just do

+    go build httpserve.go
+    go build httpup.go